wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-rest-api.md

    | apkConfiguration | `EmployeeServiceV2.apk-conf` file     |
    | definitionFile   | `EmployeeServiceDefinition.json` file |

 1. Set the access token in the Authorization header as a bearer token.
-This is the access token received by following the steps under ["Generate an access token to invoke APIs"](../../get-started/quick-start-guide.md#generate-an-access-token-to-invoke-apis) section.
+This is the access token received by following the steps under <a href="../../../get-started/quick-start-guide#generate-an-access-token-to-invoke-apis" target="_blank">"Generate an access token to invoke APIs"</a> section.
 2. Execute the API deployment request.
 You will receive a successful response with an Id for the API.

     === "Request"